TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 not meet the configured rules and also remove itself as reviewer.
 The `Bot-Commit +1` label is not sticky, which means additional patchsets will need to be reviewed.

+If you set the Auto-Submit label, Rubber Stamper will also set `Commit-Queue +2` if it approves the CL.

 If a CL does not pass, you can upload a new patchset that addresses the comments and re-add Rubber-Stamper as a reviewer.